wilson7777777/node-postgres-app/README.md

 ## 🚀 Getting Started

-To get this project running, you will need access to a Kubernetes cluster configured to work with AWS
+To get this project running, you will need access to a Kubernetes cluster configured to work with AWS EKS.
+The following steps replicate the project's setup from scratch.

+### Project Structure

+You created a clear file structure to organize the application, its front-end, Kubernetes manifests, and CI/CD pipeline.

+### Steps to Deploy

+1.  **Initialize Git & Create Remote Repository**: You initialized a local Git repository and connected it to your GitHub repository.

+    ```bash
+    git init
+    git remote add origin [https://github.com/wilson7777777/node-postgres-app.git](https://github.com/wilson7777777/node-postgres-app.git)
+    ```

+2.  **Create AWS ECR Repository**: You created a private repository on AWS Elastic Container Registry (ECR) to store your Docker images.

+    ```bash
+    aws ecr create-repository --repository-name my-node-postgres-app --region us-east-1
+    ```

+3.  **Apply Kubernetes Manifests**: You used `kubectl apply` to create the Kubernetes resources for your PostgreSQL database and the Node.js application.

+    ```bash
+    kubectl apply -f kubernetes/postgres-secret.yaml
+    kubectl apply -f kubernetes/postgres-deployment.yaml
+    kubectl apply -f kubernetes/postgres-service.yaml
+    kubectl apply -f kubernetes/deployment.yaml
+    kubectl apply -f kubernetes/service.yaml
+    ```

+4.  **Push Code to GitHub**: All your code and configuration files were committed and pushed to GitHub, triggering the CI/CD pipeline (if configured).

+    ```bash
+    git add .
+    git commit -m "feat: Initial project setup"
+    git push -u origin master
+    ```

+***

 ## 🌐 Live Application & Database Endpoints